Wild food is growing all around us, even in the city. During the past year we’ve done a lot of urban foraging and brought home bushels of free food!

 Our terrified neighbors stared at me through their windows, but what else is new?
 It’s just the crazy lady, bashing nuts in her bathrobe again.

 I’m so excited that spring is finally here, and we can once again harvest the fruits of the land.
 Hopefully we’ll find some new plants this year!

 Eager to learn more about foraging for wild food?

 Check out this post by Primal Survivor, it’s chock full of awesome foraging information!

 This post is not a guide to foraging and doesn’t include information on how to identify these edible weeds for a reason.
 There are many guides both online and in books to help you identify wild edibles, use them (cross reference at least three!) to be absolutely sure you have positively identified a plant before eating it.

-This post is meant for educational purposes to open your eyes to the world of weeds sitting right in your backyard.
+This post is meant for educational purposes to open your eyes to the world of food sitting right in your backyard.
 If you do choose to go foraging for weeds, it would be wise to take along someone who knows how to positively identify them, or several foraging guide books to help you make a proper identification.